 Cocaine abuse can skew sleeping habits and eating habits, mainly by killing off the appetite.
 It may lead to missed appointments, playing hooky from school, and an angry attitude toward family members and friends.
 Abusers may stop engaging in activities they used to enjoy and spend increasing amounts of time by themselves.
 Physical signs of abuse can include bloodshot eyes and constant sniffling or a runny nose.
 Extreme mood swings and violence can round out the symptoms.

 Extended use of cocaine can eventually lead to an additional set of physical and mental issues.
 These include respiratory and lung disorders, such as asthma and fluid in the lungs.
 The nasal passages can disintegrate and the user can begin to lose his or her sense of smell.
 Anxiety disorders, frequent delusions, headaches and nausea can also accompany long term cocaine abuse.

-A cocaine overdose is also a possibility, where the user ingests more of the stimulant than the body can handle.
+A cocaine overdose happens when the user ingests more of the stimulant than the body can handle.
 An overdose can send the nervous system into overdrive, resulting in extreme hyperactivity, confusion and sweating.
 The most severe overdoses can result in seizures, stroke or death

 Contact The Delray Recovery Center Today

 If you have seen the signs and suspect your loved one struggling with cocaine addiction, please contact us immediately.
 You are not alone in this fight.
 We understand what you are going through and we are here to help.